 Dana-Farber currently has nearly 400 open adult therapeutic clinical trials.
 It accrues several thousand patients to therapeutic and non-therapeutic clinical protocols each year.
 Disease center members play a major role in Dana-Farber/Harvard Cancer Center's research programs and in national cooperative group trials, such as the Cancer and Leukemia Group B (CALGB).

-Through the efforts of Philip Kantoff, MD, the Institute's chief clinical research officer, Dana-Farber has formed a Clinical Research Institute to provide training and oversight of investigators involved in clinical trial research.
+Through the efforts of Philip Kantoff, MD, Dana-Farber has formed a Clinical Research Institute to provide training and oversight of investigators involved in clinical trial research.
 Clinical researchers have access to a sophisticated infrastructure of cores and other facilities to help them conduct clinical trials at the cutting edge, including an outpatient research chemotherapy unit in which the most complex of clinical trials can be conducted.

 Department investigators focus on testing new drugs in Phase I and II trials, particularly first-in-human studies that have the potential to move the boundaries of oncology care.
 A particularly novel approach to clinical investigation is the Institute's development of a new faculty model in which selected physician/scientists, dedicated to translational research, are recruited specifically to undertake laboratory research that leads to new clinical trials.
 Part of the Center for Clinical and Translational Research, this Next Generation Program was initiated by Lee Nadler, MD, and is now led by Bruce Johnson, MD.